Frequently asked questions about individual equity adjustments

 The University of Adelaide

-- 314553 Bachelor of Medicine/Bachelor of Surgery (Bonded Medical Program)
+- 354553 Bachelor of Medical Studies/Doctor of Medicine (Bonded Medical Program)

 - 354271 Bachelor of Occupational Therapy (Honours)